-Clustering is an unsupervised learning that can be used for the statistical data analysis.
+Clustering is unsupervised learning that can be used for statistical data analysis.
 This finds its usage in many fields as such.

 - To mine on details of various species of birds that find their habitat in various places

-- Analyze on how many wickets does a bowler has taken by giving away runs.
+- Analyze how many wickets does a bowler has taken by giving away runs.

 [Related Article: A Guide To Machine Learning With Python]

-It is little confusing to digest the fact that Logistic Regression Machine Learning algorithm is actually for classification related tasks than for regression problems.
-It is in specific a logistic function that deals with linear combination of features that helps predict the outcome of a variable (categorical dependent) based on the predictor variables that we have already used.
+It is a little confusing to digest the fact that the Logistic Regression Machine Learning algorithm is actually for classification-related tasks than for regression problems.
+It is in specific a logistic function that deals with a linear combination of features that help predict the outcome of a variable (categorical dependent) based on the predictor variables that we have already used.